Homogeneity (physics): Translation invariance

 By translation invariance, one means independence of (absolute) position, especially when referring to a law of physics, or to the evolution of a physical system.

 Fundamental laws of physics should not (explicitly) depend on position in space.
 That would make them quite useless.
 In some sense, this is also linked to the requirement that experiments should be reproducible.

 This principle is true for all laws of mechanics (Newton's laws, etc.), electrodynamics, quantum mechanics, etc.

 In practice, this principle is usually violated, since one studies only a small subsystem of the universe, which of course "feels" the influence of the rest of the universe.
 This situation gives rise to "external fields" (electric, magnetic, gravitational, etc.) which make the description of the evolution of the system depend upon its position (potential wells, etc.).
 This only stems from the fact that the objects creating these external fields are not considered as (a "dynamical") part of the system.

 Translational invariance as described above is equivalent to shift invariance in system analysis, although here it is most commonly used in linear systems, whereas in physics the distinction is not usually made.

 The notion of isotropy, for properties independent of direction, is not a consequence of homogeneity.
 For example, a uniform electric field (i.e., which has the same strength and the same direction at each point) would be compatible with homogeneity (at each point physics will be the same), but not with isotropy, since the field singles out one "preferred" direction.

 Consequences

 In the Lagrangian formalism, homogeneity in space implies conservation of momentum, and homogeneity in time implies conservation of energy.
 This is shown, using variational calculus, in standard textbooks like the classical reference text of Landau & Lifshitz.
 This is a particular application of Noether's theorem.

-Dimensional homogeneity

-As said in the introduction, dimensional homogeneity is the quality of an equation having quantities of same units on both sides.
-A valid equation in physics must be homogeneous, since equality cannot apply between quantities of different nature.
-This can be used to spot errors in formula or calculations.
-For example, if one is calculating a speed, units must always combine to [length]/[time]; if one is calculating an energy, units must always combine to [mass]•[length]²/[time]², etc. For example, the following formulae could be valid expressions for some energy: